 After these three things, a lot of the other stuff is pointless.
 Don’t worry about designing business cards or getting a VPN through them.
-If you need these things for your business, you’re better off doing that on their own sites.
+You can purchase that on later stages.

 Step 3 – Purchase the Domain

-After you select the domain name and any other add-ons you might need, you’ll reach the checkout page.
+After you select the domain name and any other add-ons you might need, you’ll reach the account creation page.

 There is one more option that you should decide if it’s worth it for you to add on to your order or not.